 Across the last decade there has been a massive uptick of interest in raw dog food diets.
 The trend has been driven by Aussie vets Dr Ian Billinghurst and Dr Tom Lonsdale, who are the developers of the Biologically Appropriate Raw Food diet–unfortunately known as BARF.
 Fans of raw feeding claim that it’s closer to the “natural diets” of our pet’s ancestors and cuts out a lot of the additives included in commercial pet foods, so is therefore healthier.

-Amanda Falconer’s one product (for now) promises to supplement a raw diet with all the nutrition that dogs need, which meat alone cannot provide.
+The problem is a raw dog food diet won’t address all of a dog’s nutritional needs, and will require some supplements.
+Working out how to do that can be tricky.
+Luckily Amanda Falconer of Bestie Kitchen is out to make that process as simple as possible.
+Her product promises to supplement a raw diet with all the nutrition that dogs need–but meat alone can’t provide.
 We spoke to Amanda to learn what nutritional requirements are missing from raw diets and how her new business works.

 How did the idea for Bestie Kitchen come about?